 I haven’t found any evidence suggesting a difference between ice bathing in an upright position vs. lying down.
 However, some people might find it more relaxing to be upright with the ability to stand up at any moment.

-I wasn’t sure how much I’d like the Ice Barrel considering that it doesn’t come with a chiller and filtration system.
-Plus, I wasn’t sure if sitting in a barrel rather than lying in an ice bathtub would be comfortable for someone of my height and weight.
+I wasn’t sure how much I’d like the Ice Barrel 400, considering that it doesn’t come with a chiller and filtration system (two of the main things I look for in a cold plunge).
+Plus, I wasn’t sure if standing/squatting in a barrel rather than lying in a tub would be comfortable for someone of my height and weight.

 However, during my first ice bath, I realized just how pleasant it felt to squat in cold water, covered by a layer of ice cubes.
 Having ice floating in the water around my neck made me feel like I could become the next Wim Hof.

-The bottom line is that if you’re on a budget, the Ice Barrel is one of the best ice baths on the market.
-Just make sure you get a decent ice maker and a steady supply of fresh ice.
+The bottom line is that while the Ice Barrel 400 is one of the best ice baths on the market, I’d consider picking the Ice Barrel 300 or 500 instead.
+If you go with the Ice Barrel 400, make sure you get a decent ice maker so you’ll have a steady supply of fresh ice.
 That’s especially important during the warmer months of the season.

 Medical Disclaimer